npmLangSwitch/npmlangswitch/langswitch-core/README.md

 // Create the translation manager const manager = createTranslationManager({
-  filePath: "./translations.json"  // Where to store translations apiUrl : "api_Url" // Your libre translate endpoint
+  filePath: "./translations.json"  // Where to store translations apiUrl : "api_Url" //You can get the api url   from google form apiKey : "your_api_Key" //You can get the api key from google form });
-});

 // Add the translation endpoint